Delaware Talcum Powder Injury Attorneys

 A jury in St. Louis recently awarded a $72 million verdict to the plaintiff(s) in this case, though that is likely to be appealed.
 The award included $10 million in “actual damages” and an additional $62 million in punitive damages, which is believed to be the result of the discovery of widespread fraud, negligence, and other egregious conduct by the company.

-Contact A Delaware Injury Attorney Handling Talcum Powder Injury Claims
+Contact An Injury Attorney Handling Talcum Powder Ovarian Cancer Lawsuits

 The award-winning attorneys at Shelsby & Leoni are currently investigating injury claims involving ovarian cancer diagnosis in women who have used Johnson’s Baby Powder as a feminine hygiene product.
 We believe there is evidence to support a possible link between this product and various cancer diagnoses in innocent women who were unknowingly exposed to the dangerous side effects of Johnson’s Baby Powder.
 Please contact us via email here or dial (302) 995-6210 for a free initial consultation with one of our Delaware personal injury lawyers.